Kuadrant/kuadrant-operator/doc/auth.md

   # Use it for filtering attributes not supported by HTTPRouteRule or with AuthPolicies that target a Gateway.
   # Check out https://github.com/Kuadrant/architecture/blob/main/rfcs/0002-well-known-attributes.md to learn more
   # about the Well-known Attributes that can be used in this field.
+  # Equivalent to if otherwise declared within `defaults`.
   when: […]

+  # Sets of common patterns of selector-operator-value triples, to be referred by name in `when` conditions
+  # and pattern-matching rules.
+Often employed to avoid repetition in the policy.
+  # Equivalent to if otherwise declared within `defaults`.
+  patterns: {…}

-  # The auth rules to apply to the network traffic routed through the targeted resource
+  # The auth rules to apply to the network traffic routed through the targeted resource.
+  # Equivalent to if otherwise declared within `defaults`.
   rules:
     # Authentication rules to enforce.
     # At least one config must evaluate to a valid identity object for the auth request to be successful.